quelita2/button-led-system/README.md

 ### 📌 Program 2 - Using Arduino Commands

-Este programa demonstra o uso das funções de alto nível do Arduino para controlar uma configuração simples com um LED e um botão.
+This program demonstrates the use of Arduino's high-level functions to control a simple setup with an LED and a button.
 When the pushbutton is pressed, the LED is turned on, and when it is released, the LED is turned off.

 **Description of the Code:**